Skip to content

 Depression can usually be treated through visits to your healthcare provider.
 Treatment in the hospital may be needed if you have other medical conditions that could affect your treatment or if you’re at high risk of suicide.

 Antidepressants work differently for different people.
 They also have different side effects.
 So, even if one medicine bothers you or doesn’t work for you, another may help.
 You may notice improvement as soon as 1 week after you start taking the medicine.
-But you probably won’t see the full effects for about six to eight weeks.
+But you probably won’t see the full effects for about eight to twelve weeks.
 You may have side effects at first, but they tend to decrease after a couple of weeks.
 Don’t stop taking the medicine without contacting your healthcare provider first.

 In psychotherapy, you talk with a trained therapist or counselor about things that are going on in your life.
 The focus may be on your thoughts and beliefs, on things that happened in your past, or on your relationships.
 Or the focus may be on your behavior, how it’s affecting you, and what you can do differently.
 Psychotherapy usually lasts for a limited time, such as 8 to 20 visits.